 The term loan and revolving credit facility have been finance by a group of lenders headed by Standard Chartered Bank (SCB).
-SCB, as Security Trustee, holds a debenture with the group of companies headed by Cheshire Salt Holdings Limited and including the Company.
+SCB, as Security Trustee, holds a debenture with the Group and including the Company.
 The particulars of this charge are: